obravo7/satellite-segmentation-pytorch/README.md

 ## Generating json annotations from U-Net predictions ##

-The expected output is a json annoted file containing the vector points corresponding to the classes.
+The expected output is a json annotated file containing the vector points corresponding to the classes.
 A function for generating such file is found in `predict.prediction_to_json(...)`.
 A python notebook is provided showing how to generate the json file, as well as how to generate a color mask file for the json file.

+The example: [example.ipynb](https://github.com/obravo7/satellite-segmentation-pytorch/blob/master/example.ipynb) shows how to load the trained model and use it to create the annotation file.
+It also shows how to create a colored image masks directly with the annotation.

+# Discussion #

+There are several improvements that can be made.
+For starters, some augmentation methods used could be replaced or left out entirely, such as HSV.
+Simple color shift could have been used instead.
+Another major issue that should have been addressed at the beginning was class imbalance.
+It would have been better to apply augmentations with respect to the class frequency, trying to shift the infrequency balance.

+Another obvious issue is that U-Net was a network catered to medical image segmentation, but it is often used as a baseline mode because it is small and easy to implement.
+A more suitable network would have been PSPNet, as mentioned above.
+Similarly, there exists several pretrained model that could have been used with transfer learning.
+This, coupled with meaningful augmentations, would have yielded a better model.